nextflow-io/nextflow/docs/process.md

 `arity`
 : :::{versionadded} 23.09.0-edge
   :::
-: Specify the number of expected files (default: `'1..*'`).
+: Specify the number of expected files.
 Can be a number or a range:

   ```groovy
   input: